All Episodes

 Well, short of Fidel Castro.

-The point is you couldn't be left wing enough in the Democrat Party.
+The point is, you couldn't be left-wing enough in the Democrat Party.

-The Democrat Party is a wholly owned subsidiary of move on.org of these hardcore Fabian socialists, these left wingers who literally want to transform the social contract.
+The Democrat Party is a wholly owned subsidiary of moveon.org of these hardcore Fabian socialists, these left-wingers who literally want to transform the social contract.

-Uh Barack was talking about sitting down with our adversaries, no preconditions.
+Barack was talking about sitting down with our adversaries, no preconditions.

 Even Hillary Clinton in a debate couldn't go that far.

-Because you got a lot of people in New York who don't think a hundred and twenty five thousand dollars a year between uh a household is a lot of money.
+I'm not going to guarantee you I will raise taxes on people because you've got a lot of people in New York who don't think $125,000 a year between a household is a lot of money or, frankly, between one worker, the cost of living there.

-So Barack on a number of issues was to the left of Hillary.
+So Barack, on a number of issues, was to the left of Hillary.

 And therefore, what do Democrats love the most?